aws-samples/aws-lex-web-ui/README.md

 section.
 Here is a list of the output variables:

 - `PipelineUrl`: Link to CodePipeline in the AWS console.
-After the stack is successfully launched, the pipeline automatically starts the build and deployment process You can click on this link to monitor the pipeline.
+After the stack is successfully launched, the pipeline automatically starts the build and deployment process.
+You can click on this link to monitor the pipeline.
 - `CodeCommitRepoUrl`: CodeCommit repository clone URL.
 You can clone the repo using this link and push changes to it to have the pipeline build and deploy the web app